 Some laws require you to fill out paperwork as if you were a private school.
 If you are considering homeschooling, you will need to get information on the current laws in your area.
 State or local homeschool groups are often the best source of information.
 A member of a support group in your state can advise you on how to register as a homeschooler in your state.

 Depending on the choices you make, homeschooling can cost either a little or a lot.
 Generally, you can assume that homeschooling costs more than a public school education and less than a private school.
 If you had to, you could homeschool practically for free using public resources like libraries, PBS shows, museums, the internet, and hand-me-down educational supplies.

-In general, homeschooling costs more if you use a complete boxed curriculum (like Alpha Omega or Abeka) or sign up with an independent study school (like Laurel Springs or Keystone).
+In general, homeschooling costs more if you use a complete boxed curriculum (like Alpha Omega or Abeka) or sign up with an independent study school.
 Also, homeschooling costs tend to be higher for teenagers than for elementary school students.
-Since many homeschool teens also take college classes, you will have to factor that into your educational budget.
+Since many homeschooled teens also take college classes, you will have to factor that into your educational budget.

 You will also want to budget additional funding for extracurricular activities such as soccer, gymnastics, martial arts, piano lessons, and the like.
 Since homeschooled children have more time, they tend to participate in more of these activities.

 The bottom line is that: (1) you have complete control over how much homeschooling will cost and (2) you can give your child a quality education no matter how much or how little money you have.
 Check out the depth of resources available in our Resource Guide.

 For many homeschoolers, one of the greatest benefits of homeschooling is the strengthening of family bonds.
 Homeschooling families spend lots of time learning and playing together and this naturally creates close ties between brothers and sisters and between children and parents.